ttraulsen/playground-next-auth-test/README.md

-# Async Node.js Playground

-This repository plays with async configuration of node.
-The goal is to show how to add a specific header (correlation-id) to all log output and subsequent requests.
-This way you can easily find all log entries of all services.
-You can do this manually but it is easier to add these in a central middleware to remove clutter, clean up interfaces and prevent that it will be forgotten in some places.

-It uses the following dependencies:

-- winston.js
-- axios
+# next-auth test playground

+This is just a little playground to fool around with next-auth.
+It will require to run some oauth server (e.g. keycloak) additionally.
+The goal is to use roles within some jwt to control available functions.

+## how to run

+1. have some keycloak running
+2. `yarn install`
+3. update the configuration URL
+4. `yarn run dev`